fleetdm/fleet/docs/Deploying/Configuration.md

 ##### packaging_global_enroll_secret

-Enroll secret to use for adding hosts to the global scope.
+This is the enroll secret for adding hosts to the global scope.
 If this value is set, the server won't allow changes to the enroll secret via the config endpoints.